 Other than being a cool looking guitar, it has an important role in playing and tuning.

 Tuning: We all know that feeling of a floppy string followed by a muddy tone when it comes to low tuning.
 Having a long scale allows you to use your standard string gauges instead of a 1/4 inch cable and still achieve a tight tone without losing tension.

 Playability: The differences between the longer and the shorter scales create the fan frets angles which allow your hand to rest in its natural position on the fretboard, without the need of stretching those tiny fingers all over the F board.

-The Perpendicular fret is on the 7th so you’ll get full access to all the frets without the need to stretch out your Yoga exercises all over the fretboard.
+The Perpendicular fret is between 8-9th so you’ll get full access to all the frets without the need to stretch out your Yoga exercises all over the fretboard.

 Intonation: nothing to do with it!
 Every instrument should be set to the right intonation regardless of how it is built (fan fret or not).

 Hardware: I use the Bare-knuckle slanted pickups with a 10 degrees angle on the base plate.